StudyFrenchSpanish

 You can locate entire content, stories, and perks from beginning to end without paying a single penny.

-You can use it on a smartphone, and it will sync the progress on all the devices you’re using with your account.
+You can use it on a smartphone, which will sync the progress on all the devices you use with your account.

-If you want to track your students, you can also try “Duolingo for Schools.”
+If you want to track your students, try “Duolingo for Schools.”
 Once added, you can check their improvement from your account.

 Is Duolingo Plus worth the money?

 Duolingo offers the freemium model to its user base.
-Initially, Duolingo plus give a 14-day free trial, which costs $6.99 per month.
+Initially, Duolingo Plus gives a 14-day free trial, which costs $6.99 monthly.

 The Plus subscription offers some added benefits:

-First, the plus subscription is totally ad-free.
-You can get rid of the ads and access other features in the process.
+First, the Plus subscription is ad-free.
+You can eliminate the ads and access other features in the process.

-Yes, the pop-up advertising is disturbing that randomly appears on your screen.
+Yes, the pop-up advertising is disturbing and randomly appears on your screen.
 But you can ignore it, the way we do it everywhere.
 After a while, you won’t care about them anymore.

 Second, you can get everything offline, which might be an incredible feature a few years back.
-Today, when the internet is readily available everywhere, it is pretty much worthless, at least in most parts of the globe.
+Today, when the internet is readily available everywhere, it isn’t very helpful, at least in most parts of the globe.

 For example, you can use the browser version to get unlimited lessons rather than a mobile app.
-The last time I checked, there were no limitations on the number of mistakes you make.
+The last time I checked, there were no limitations on your number of mistakes.

 It shows the languages you’re learning and their levels, the required XP to reach the next level, and the Golden Owls you have gained!